toptunes/Smile_Engine-Demo/README.md

 Smile Engine is a Full-stack PWA javascript and works with PHP

-### If you are a programmer, let us make this project great by sharing your knowledge
+### If you are a programmer, let's make this project great by sharing your knowledge

 ### Install & Usage